Blog · Analysis · Last reviewed June 15, 2026

 The Law Is Splitting

-Deepfake abuse law: The TAKE IT DOWN Act was signed into U.S. law on May 19, 2025.
-The White House's signing notice describes it as creating a criminal prohibition on intentional disclosure of nonconsensual intimate visual depictions and requiring covered platforms to remove such depictions.
+Deepfake abuse law: The TAKE IT DOWN Act became U.S. Public Law 119-12 on May 19, 2025.
+It defines a "digital forgery" as an intimate visual depiction of an identifiable individual created or altered with software, machine learning, AI, or other technological means, and it creates notice-and-removal duties for covered platforms.
 This is an important but specific intervention.
-It targets a severe class of image abuse, not the whole field of synthetic identity.
+It targets a severe class of intimate image abuse, not the whole field of synthetic identity.

 Transparency duties: The EU AI Act creates transparency obligations for synthetic outputs.
 Article 50 requires certain AI-generated or manipulated content to be marked or disclosed, including duties around deepfakes.
 That is a disclosure regime, not a complete consent regime.
 It helps audiences interpret media, but it does not by itself settle when simulating a particular person is permissible.

-Communications enforcement: The FCC clarified in February 2024 that AI-generated voices in calls are held to the same Telephone Consumer Protection Act standards that apply to artificial or prerecorded voice messages.
-That is a telephony rule.
-It is powerful in robocall contexts, but the Copyright Office correctly notes that communications law cannot govern every website, model output, social platform, ad system, fan tool, or workplace use where digital replicas appear.
+Communications enforcement: The FCC clarified in February 2024 that AI-generated voices in calls are covered by the Telephone Consumer Protection Act restrictions on artificial or prerecorded voice calls.
+That makes prior express consent central in robocall contexts.
+It does not govern every website, model output, social platform, ad system, fan tool, workplace system, or private model feature where digital replicas appear.

-The pattern is clear: institutions are treating synthetic people as a new legal object, but each instrument catches only part of the surface.
+The pattern is clear: institutions are treating synthetic people as a new legal object, but each instrument catches only part of the surface, and the parts do not align.
 The emerging problem is not one law.
-It is the missing consent layer across media, labor, platforms, and AI systems.
+It is the missing consent layer across media, labor, platforms, jurisdictions, and AI systems.

 Labor Saw It First